RagedUnicorn/tf-aws-wow-vanilla-server/README.md

 | public_ip                   | The public IP of the created ec2 instance                  |
 | security_groups             | List of associated security groups of the created instance |
 | tags                        | List of tags for the created instance                      |

+## Creates

+### DNS

+Creates an A record for the EC2 server.
+This has a dependency on a previously created host zone.

+`wow-vanilla.ragedunicorn.com - [EIP]`